-That said, on its on it isn’t quite enough.
-When we ask leaders what they actually mean when using terms like influencing, engagement and communication many struggle to articulate and expand on the generic terms.
+When we ask leaders what they actually mean when using terms like ‘influencing, engagement and communication’ many struggle to articulate their thoughts.

-In a business world that is increasingly struggling to connect emotionally as well as intellectually every organisation with a desire and commitment to improving communication is ahead of the game.
+In a business world that is increasingly struggling to connect emotionally as well as intellectually every organisation needs to focus on it’s presentation skills.

-– Has the organisation told the team in detail what they believe their current communication strengths and perceived challenges are as individuals?
+– Have the we told or the team in detail what we believe their current communication strengths and perceived challenges are as individuals?

-– What does the business need and what is missing in the way your team present and speak to each other today?
+– What does our business need and what is missing in the way our team present and speak to each other today?

-– What does influence and engagement mean to you as a business and where and why specifically do you feel your team may need help.
+– What does influence and engagement mean to us as a business and where and why specifically do we feel our team may need help.

-– Is there a gap in what the organisation believes the team needs and what they actually need and want?
+– Is there a gap in what our organisation believes our team needs and what they actually need and want?

-– Does the organisation have the leadership and organisation culture to support the way they want their team to speak in a safe and supportive environment?
+– Does ou organisation have the leadership and organisation culture to support the way they want our team to speak in a safe and supportive environment?

-That’s just the beginning of the journey as once the team have had the highly tailored and specific training you’ve identified, your role continues outside of the training room.
+That’s just the beginning of the journey.
+Once the team have had the highly tailored and specific training you’ve identified, your role continues outside of the training room.